What is Enterprise SEO?

 Our SEO experts offer three exploratory exercises.

-You’ve undoubtedly run these before, but we strongly recommend a site architecture review on an at least quarterly basis.
+You’ve undoubtedly run these before, but we strongly recommend a site architecture review on at least a quarterly basis.

 1. Explore your site as a crawler - Use a tool like ScreamingFrog or Sitebulb to visualize page depth, discovering what subfolders and pages are where.